nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 in addition to the full C2M2 model:
-[Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; search targets in the form of annotations like the anatomical location of the source for a human tissue sample; taxonomic data describing subjects and sample source organisms; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects, studies or other similar subdivisions
+[Level 0](#level-0) (basic metadata describing a collection of digital files) and [Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; a basic set of search targets in the form of annotations like the anatomical location of the source for a human tissue sample; taxonomic data describing subjects and sample source organisms; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects, studies or other similar subdivisions